 Would you believe that the next gem is at the same street?
-Just 550 m away, when going towards the Port Gate, there is the oldest non-stop running cinema in the world.
-The Pionier cinema was entered into the Guinness Book of World Records in 2005.
+Just 550 m away, when going towards the Port Gate, there is (almost) the oldest non-stop running cinema in the world.
+In the The Pionier cinema was entered into the Guinness Book of World Records in 2005.
+In the year 2022 however, it was officially dethroned by Washington's State Theatre.
 You will surely find the time to enjoy a movie in the main hall or in the charming Kiniarnia.
 But you will not find any blockbusters here, only ambitious movies for true connoisseurs.
-And forget about popcorn or nachos; these are - as the staff likes to call it - non-smacking screenings.
+And forget about popcorn or nachos; these are - as the staff likes to call it - non-smacking séances.
 Surely it is late now, so it's time for a rest!
 Tomorrow morning we're hitting the town again to give you even more surprises.